cigreen/AdventurePrototype/README.md

 Asset sources:
 - Objects were made using simple text and Apple emojis.
-- Cookie Quest Theme was created by myself using VCV Rack (https://vcvrack.com/) and further edited using the Reaper DAW (https://www.reaper.fm/)
+- Cookie Quest Theme was created by myself using [VCV Rack](https://vcvrack.com/) and further edited using the [Reaper DAW](https://www.reaper.fm/)
-- Selection sound effect was created by myself using the Reaper DAW (https://www.reaper.fm/).
+- Selection sound effect was created by myself using the [Reaper DAW](https://www.reaper.fm/).

 Code sources:
 - `adventure.js` and `index.html` were created for this project [Adam Smith](https://github.com/rndmcnlly) and edited by me.